Shahla9/New-York-taxi-demand-prediction/README.md

 ### Evaluation for JFK Airport:

 In the final notebook, "EVALUATION_AIRPORT," a focused analysis on JFK Airport reveals lower residual errors compared to the broader study encompassing the 50 popular areas.
 This targeted evaluation underscores the model's effectiveness in predicting taxi demand at a highly trafficked location.
-Libraries Used

-The project utilizes a range of libraries to facilitate data manipulation, analysis, and modeling:
+#### The project utilizes a range of libraries to facilitate data manipulation, analysis, and modeling:

 ##### Geopandas: For geographic data processing.
 ##### Numpy: For numerical computations.